 Image Source: https://www.gov.uk

-Home Secretary, Priti Patel said in an interview with the BBC news, that the Government wants to “streamline the Visa system to make it much more swifter, much more efficient, but importantly now this basically redefines our immigration policy so the brightest and the best people with skills need to come to the UK and we will no longer have the roots for cheap low skilled labour that obviously has dominated immigration and our labour market for far too long in this country”
+Home Secretary, Priti Patel said in an interview with the BBC News, that the Government wants to “streamline the Visa system to make it much more swifter, much more efficient, but importantly now this basically redefines our immigration policy so the brightest and the best people with skills need to come to the UK and we will no longer have the roots for cheap low skilled labor that obviously has dominated immigration and our labor market for far too long in this country”